The 9 tricks I’m using to have a five-star vacation (worth $8,000+) for ~$95 per day

-The card currently comes with 60,000 miles (worth $600) after spending $3,000 on purchases within the first three months of account opening.
+The card currently comes with 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 Read our post on how to use Capital One miles for all the details — it’s literally the easiest points currency to redeem, and it’s great for beginners.
 We’ll use this gigantic bonus to pay for the following:

 - Two nights parking at Ritz-Carlton Half Moon Bay – $65 total